KatarzynaJuszczak/BecomeQAEngineerCourse/README.md

 This is module-based test automation framework designed in order to perform tests for github using UI and API approaches.

 ## **Prerequisites**
-Make sure you have Docker installed on your machine.
+If you would like to use Docker ensure that Docker Desktop is installed and running on your machine.

 ## **Installation**